erglo/wow-mission-report-button-plus/README.md

 * Thanks go to [SpareSimian](https://github.com/SpareSimian) and [others](https://github.com/erglo/wow-mission-report-button-plus/issues?q=is%3Aissue+is%3Aclosed) for their awesome bug reports.
 * Thanks go to [EK (EKE00372)](https://github.com/EKE00372) for the `zhTW` and the `zhCN` localization.
-* Thanks go to [justinkb](https://github.com/justinkb) for the very [quick fix PR](https://github.com/erglo/wow-mission-report-button-plus/pull/16) for [issue #17](https://github.com/erglo/wow-mission-report-button-plus/issues/17).
+* Thanks go to [justinkb](https://github.com/justinkb) for the very [quick fix PR](https://github.com/erglo/wow-mission-report-button-plus/pull/16) for [issue #17](https://github.com/erglo/wow-mission-report-button-plus/issues/17) and [issue #23](https://github.com/erglo/wow-mission-report-button-plus/pull/23).
+* Thanks go to [PepiSCZ](https://www.curseforge.com/members/pepiscz/projects) for suggesting the *dynamic minimap button*.

 ### Known Issues

-* When opening the garrison landing page of Draenor with an *upgraded* character an recursion error occurs.
+* [FIXED] When opening the garrison landing page of Draenor with an *upgraded* character an recursion error occurs.
 The game expects a list with mission details but receives empty values instead.
 I will tend to this as soon as possible, but it seems to be a sever-side problem at first glance.
 * [FIXED] When using MRBP together with *cfxfox*'s addon [War Plan](https://beta.curseforge.com/wow/addons/war-plan) the minimap button's right-click handler was overridden showing only War Plan's dropdown menu.
 This has been fixed.
 *In case of other addons doing something similar I added the slash command `hook`, which simply re-registers the MRBP's button hooks (tooltip + right-click menu).*
-* As soon as you unlock a command table the minimap button doesn't update automatically.
+* [FIXED] As soon as you unlock a command table the minimap button doesn't update automatically.
 The addon gathers this information only once at startup in order to save memory.
 You need to reload the UI manually, eg. by typing `/reload` in the chat frame.
 Logging-out and -in again also works.
 I will tend to this as soon as possible.

 ----